How to Conduct a Tasting Event

 Prior to Tasting

-- If this is your first tasting event, you’ll want to order food and supplies with the assumption that 100% of the student body will participate.
-If you plan on continuing these events, you can anticipate 80% participation.
+If this is your first tasting event, you’ll want to order food and supplies with the assumption that 100% of the student body will participate.
+If you continue these tastings , anticipate 80% participation.
 Make sure that you order any necessary portion cups, plates, or sample boats with forks or spoons for serving.

-Note: If you’re tasting a low-participation menu item, we suggest that you hold the event the day before that item is being served on the menu so that you can encourage kids to buy school lunch the next day.
+Note: If you’re tasting a low-participation menu item, we suggest that you hold the event the day before that item is scheduled on the menu so that you can encourage kids to buy school lunch the next day.

 - Identify all potential allergens in order to relay to all onsite staff and volunteers.

 Bring enough pens, crayons, markers, or colored pencils for the surveys.Note: Simple surveying with a flipchart and stickers is a great way to save paper and can be easier for surveying younger groups.

 If you plan on taking pictures or video of the event for social media or other external marketing purposes, make sure that you understand the school’s protocol for obtaining media releases.
 This includes gaining permission from guardians of students as well as any adults featured in the images.